☣️ UN 3480 • CLASS 9

 Advertisement

-Level C minimum for intact batteries; Level B with SCBA if thermal runaway, fire, or venting occurs; heat-resistant gloves recommended
+Level C may be enough for intact batteries; Level B with SCBA is needed for venting, fire, or thermal runaway.

 Sources (high level): DOT/PHMSA marking & class concepts + ERG usage principles.
 This page does not reproduce ERG guide text—always consult the current ERG for incident-specific protective actions.